 Start your visit to Casa Batlló by taking the elevator up to the rooftop and touring the house from top to bottom, which will save you from crowds of tourists.

-4. About the entrances to Casa Batlló
+4. About the tickets to Casa Batlló

 When you book your ticket to Casa Batlló you will receive a confirmation email that you can print or show directly at the ticket office.
-With the tickets to Casa Batlló, as with La Pedrera, it is essential to buy them in advance to avoid waiting in not one, but two lines to buy your tickets at the box office and then enter the building.
+With the tickets to Casa Batlló, as with La Pedrera, it is essential to buy them in advance to avoid waiting not one, but two lines to buy your tickets at the box office and then enter the building.

-5. Get everything ready for your visit to Casa Batlló
+5. Organize your visit to Casa Batlló

 How to get to Casa Batlló